Meter-Bus: Physical wire and connectors

-M-Bus connection is called P1, M-Bus or HAN (Home Area Network) consumer connection.
-M-Bus uses two-wire telephone cable with maximum length of 350 meters when using nominal transfer speeds 300 and 9600 baud.
+M-Bus connection is called M-Bus or HAN (Home Area Network) consumer connection.
+M-Bus uses two-wire telephone cable (JYStY 1x2x0.8 mm or similar, 73 ohm/km, 120 nF/km) maximum length of 350 meters when using nominal transfer speeds 300 and 9600 baud.
 Lowering the speed up to 1000 meter cable can be used.
 There is no standardized connector, but RJ11 and RJ12 Modular connectors are used by meter manufacturers.